joodaloop/telegram-bot-as-cf-worker/README.md

 Over time, I hope to add more examples of Telegram bot features, as well as integrations with other Cloudflare products (R2, Vectorize, etc.).

+I should also write a blog post of some kind explaining how to work with this project locally, but you should probably read the docs until then.

 ## things you need